NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 </video>
 <figcaption style="text-align:center">handleCopyIn's source code</figcaption>

 I suggest opening up the [code in GitHub](https://github.com/postgres/postgres/blob/master/src/bin/psql/copy.c#L511) (or cloning the repository and using your IDE) for the next section.
 For our purposes, we'll focus our attention on [L592-L668](https://github.com/postgres/postgres/blob/master/src/bin/psql/copy.c#L592-L668).
 There's quite a bit of handling for scenarios such as if the input is interactive, if we're copying in binary, or if there's a signal interrupt.

-To aid the reader, I've copied the pertinent section behind this code block (though I really suggest cloning),
+To aid the reader, I've copied the pertinent section behind this code block (though I suggest cloning and reading along, you get better highlighting),

 <details>
 <summary>